plone/training/theming/theme-package.rst

 Breadcrumb & co
 ***************

-Plone provides some viewlets like the breadcrumb above the content area.
+Plone provides some viewlets like the breadcrumbs (the current path) above the content area.
 To get this into the theme layout, we add a placeholder with the CSS id ``#above-content`` to the theme.
 This is the place where we want to insert Plones "above-content" stuff.
 For example at the top of the ``div.container`` after: